rwharton/pulsar_docker/README.md

 # USE in Singularity:

-To use the docker image in singularity, you probably need to change the CACHE and TMP dirs that Singularity uses or you will get a ```OUT OF SPACE``` error.
+To use the docker image in singularity, you probably need to change the CACHE and TMP dirs that Singularity uses or you will get a ```NO SPACE LEFT ON DEVICE``` error.
 Set the following environment variables to a directory of your choice.

     export SINGULARITY_LOCALCACHEDIR=/fpra/mkat/01/users/vivek
     export SINGULARITY_CACHEDIR=/fpra/mkat/01/users/vivek